Garbagitis, Garbage Gut, Non Specific GI Upset, & GI Discomfort

-These terms are frequently used for any type of gastro-intestinal upset that we suspect is due to eating something inappropriate, rancid, in excess etc.
+These terms are frequently used for any type of gastro-intestinal upset that we suspect is due to eating something inappropriate, rancid, or in excess.

-Your pet may feel miserable and be suffering from any combination of gas, diarrhea, constipation, bloat, and so forth.
+Your pet may feel miserable and be suffering from any combination of gas, diarrhea, constipation, bloat, gastro intestinal cramps, and so forth.

 Despite the awful feeling your pet may be experiencing, these cases are not usually serious.

 However, every once in a while these cases can become critical quickly....leading to a twisted bowel, colic, and possible death.

 Trust your vet and his or her instincts on whether or not to treat your case conservatively or aggressively.